antondudakov/homebrew-meetings-notes/PRIVACY.md

 ### Data Used to Track You

-**None.** Meetins Notes does not track you across apps or websites.
+**None.** Meetings Notes does not track you across apps or websites.

 ---